-When you are required to write a critical review, you will need to do two main things: summarise and evaluate a text.
+When you are required to write a critical review, you will need to do two main things: summarise a text and evaluate it.
 The critical review can be of a book, a chapter or a journal article.
-You are usually asked to read the selected text in detail and also other related texts in order to present a rational and practical evaluation of the selected text.
+You are usually asked to read the selected text in detail as well as other related texts in order to present a rational and practical evaluation of the selected text.

 Although critical reviews might have different evaluation criteria depending on your discipline, they usually have a similar structure.
 To write the review correctly, you should check your assignment instructions with regard to formatting, discipline-specific criteria and other requirements.

 Usual Structure of a Critical Review